Marlins vs. Royals Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (1-2) will take to the mound for the Marlins and make his 11th start of the season.
+- The Marlins' Jesus Luzardo (4-4) will make his 13th start of the season.

 |Opponent